 Getting to Huacachina: From Arequipa / Cusco

-Okay, if you’re actually going to go from Cusco, pay up and get the comfiest bus you can – it’s 24 hours.
-Please, please treat yourself.
-Otherwise, Fly to Lima & Bus it down.
-Change your route, don’t go.
+Okay, if you’re actually going to take the bus from Cusco, get the comfiest bus you can – it’s 24 hours.

 MY TOP CHOICES